Date of Award:

 - The short duration rise in progesterone exhibited by some ewes is indicative of an ovulation.

 - Ewes that do exhibit a short luteal phase prior to the first "normal" luteal phase have a longer period from parturition to the first "normal" luteal phase.

 - Serum levels of LH increase beginning 3 days postpartum.

 - There is a strong relationship between the concentration of estradiol and the exhibition of behavioral estrus in the postpartum ewe.

 - There appears to be a definite but somewhat irregular pulsatile release pattern of estradiol from the follicle of the postpartum ewe.

 The ability of the endocrine system of the St. Croix to return to functional levels of production and release during the first 15 days postpartum is likely related to their relatively short postpartum intervals and subsequent pregnancies.

 Anderson, Richard Michael, "Endocrine Interrelationships During Early Postpartum In St. Croix Sheep" (1990).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 4140.